flaf/miscellaneous/puppet/modules/moo/README.md

 The parameter `iptables_allow_dns` is a boolean.
-If `true`, it defines iptables rules in the file `/etc/network/if-up.d/docker0-up` to allow docker containers to make DNS requests to a local DNS server on the current host.
+If `true`, it defines iptables rules in the file `/etc/network/if-up.d/docker0-up` to allow docker containers to make DNS requests to a **local** DNS server on the current host (because by default a docker container can't contact host processes).
 It's interesting only if there is a local DNS server installed on the host.
 The default value of this character is `false`.

 The parameter `ceph_account` is the name of the ceph account used by the cargo server to mount the ceph file system.
 In